 Do be aware that not all fruit is appropriate.
 The word for pear is similar to the word for "separation" and is thus not appropriate for a family gathering like CNY (or a wedding).
 Look up the symbolism behind a fruit first.

 If your friends have kids, you probably couldn't go wrong with Ang Pao (red packets containing a bit of cash in them) for the kids.
 Just make sure you bring a few extras in case any other kids are there so they don't feel left out ;)

 Once upon a time, firecrackers would have been a great gift idea (traditionally, this is because they are believed to ward off evil spirits), but not in modern-day Singapore! =)

-Note: Don't hesitate to ask any Chinese friends for ideas - probably they'll love to know that you want to learn more about their culture and will be glad to oblige. over 6 years ago
+Note: Don't hesitate to ask any Chinese friends for ideas - probably they'll love to know that you want to learn more about their culture and will be glad to oblige. almost 7 years ago

 Generally MONEY is a good thing to give.